 Meisheng also serves as a significant manufacturer of the Company.
-In the first quarter of 2019, Meisheng acquired New Time Group, which was a third-party manufacturer of the Company.
-For the year ended December 31, 2020, 2019 and 2018, the Company made inventory-related payments to Meisheng of approximately \$64.8 million, \$94.3 million, and \$36.2 million respectively.
-As of December 31, 2020 and 2019, amounts due to Meisheng for inventory received by the Company, but not paid totaled \$10.1 million and \$18.1 million, respectively.
+For the year ended December 31, 2021, 2020 and 2019, the Company made inventory-related payments to Meisheng of approximately \$77.7 million, \$64.8 million and \$94.3 million respectively.
+As of December 31, 2021 and 2020, amounts due to Meisheng for inventory received by the Company, but not paid totaled \$15.9 million and \$10.1 million, respectively.

 A director of the Company is a portfolio manager at Oasis Management.
 In August 2017, the Company agreed with Oasis Management and Oasis Investments II Master Fund Ltd., the holder of approximately \$21.6 million face amount of its 4.25% convertible senior notes due in 2018, to exchange and extend the maturity date of these notes to November 1, 2020.
 The transaction closed on November 7, 2017.
 In July 2018, the Company closed a transaction with Oasis Management and Oasis Investments II Master Fund Ltd., to exchange \$8.0 million face amount of the 4.25% convertible senior notes due in August 2018 with convertible senior notes similar to those issued in November 2017.
-In August 2019, the Company entered into the Recapitalization Transaction.
+In August 2019, the Company entered into a recapitalization transaction (the "Recapitalization Transaction").
 In connection with the Recapitalization Transaction, the Company issued (i) amended and restated notes with respect to the \$21.6 million Oasis Note issued on November 7, 2017, and the \$8.0 million Oasis Note issued on July 26, 2018, and (ii) a new \$8.0 million convertible senior note having the same terms as such amended and restated notes.
 Interest on these new Oasis Notes was payable on each May 1 and November 1 until maturity and accrued at an annual rate of (i) 3.25% if paid in cash or 5.00% if paid in stock plus (ii) 2.75% payable in kind.
 The new Oasis Notes matured no later than July 3, 2023.
 As described below, the maturity date of the new Oasis Notes was accelerated to September 1, 2021.
 The entire balance of the new Oasis Notes was converted into shares of our common stock as of September 1, 2021.